[Based on the re-revelation I had on 12-11-15]

 -People you think would cultivate this love for God and ways to be around them on a regular basis.

 -People who are going to pull you further from the love of God that you should avoid until your love for God is strong and secure enough.

--Things that will diminish your love from God or distract you that you should avoid at all costs.
+-Things that will diminish your love for God or distract you that you should avoid at all costs.

 -What things can jump start the first sparks of desire and conviction for the love of God?
 Set a reminder to read this article again in a month perhaps.

-*You must keep a written record (easily accessible and readable) of all the experiences you start having with God, because there will come a day when you just wake up brain dead or depressed and can’t remember anything, and need something you can passively read to remind you of God’s providence and jumpstart you.
-Perhaps even take a photo of yourself, or record audio or video of yourself talking about your thoughts and experiences so all it takes is pressing “play” to be woken up inside.
-There’s really nothing that can shake off cynicism and skepticism like seeing your own, radiant face as you talk about your bliss and Providential encounters.
+*ALSO, you must keep a record of all the experiences you start having with God that is easy to find in the future, because there will come a day when you just wake up brain dead or depressed and can’t remember anything, and need something you can passively read to remind you of God’s providence and jumpstart you.
+Perhaps even take a photo of yourself, or record audio or video of yourself talking about your thoughts and experiences so all it takes later is pressing “play” to be woken up inside.
+There’s really nothing that can shake off cynicism and apathy like seeing your own, radiant face as you talk about your bliss and Providential encounters.